dib-lab/dib-training/2016-04-06-intro-git-br.rst

 for managing changes to files.
 Git and related systems are key for replicability when doing any kind of computational analysis.

+This workshop will be taught remotely at Virginia Tech and streamed to UC Davis via Googel Hangouts on Air.
+It will also be live streamed to YouTube for anyone who wishes to watch remotely.
+If you plan to watch remotely, you do not need to register for this workshop.

 Computer and workshop requirements
 ----------------------------------